metin/ProAngularJS-Repo/README.md

 The AngularJS module defines three methods for defining services: factory, service and provider.
 The result of using these methods is the same - a service object that can be used thorughout the AngularJS application.
 The differences strive on the way the service object is created and managed.

 ### Creating Services using the factory Method
-The Module.factory method creates a service object but when AngularJS needs to satisfy a dependency for this service it uses the object returned by the factory function.
+The Module.factory method creates a service object.
+When AngularJS needs to satisfy a dependency for this service it uses the object returned by the factory function.

     angular.module('exampleApp.Services', [])
         .factory('logService', function() {